TDMAmko/TDMF_Translation_EN/README.md

 # TDMF_Translation_EN
- Project to tranlsate The Denpa Men Free into English This Tutorial will be expaned in order to ensure what needs to be kept in mind while translating the game!
+ Collaboration project to tranlsate The Denpa Men Free into English.
+ This project contains an overview of fully translated, partly translated and yet to be translated text files.
+Keep in mind that this project will expand and does not provide all existing text files as of now.
+ It is recommended to read through the README and the provided pdf tutorial in order to be able to properly edit and translate text files.
+Links for the required tools can be found on the pdf tutorial.